apache/qpid-protonj2/protonj2-client/README.md

-# Qpid protonj2 Imperative API Client
+# Qpid protonj2 Client Library

-Imperative API for AMQP messaging applications
+This client provides an imperative API for AMQP messaging applications

 Below are some quick pointers you might find useful.

 ## Using the client library

-To use the imperative API client library in your projects you can include the maven dependency in your project pom file:
+To use the protonj2 API client library in your projects you can include the maven dependency in your project pom file:

     <dependency>
       <groupId>org.apache.qpid</groupId>
-      <artifactId>protonj2-imperative-client</artifactId>
+      <artifactId>protonj2-client</artifactId>
       <version>${protonj2-version}</version>
     </dependency>